winglang/gtm/docs/use-cases/bots.md

 ## Deploying your application to AWS

-Once you are happy with the bot and want to deploy it to the cloud, we just need to compile to the `tf-aws` target and deploy it using Terraform:
+Once you are happy with the bot and want to deploy it to the cloud, we just need to compile to the `tf-aws` platform and deploy it using Terraform:

 ```bash
 wing compile -t tf-aws